- New

 Screwdriver-key for dismantling a PPSh or PPS submachine gun.

 Broken shell extractor - for extracting from the ammo chamber shells whose bottom has been broken off by the rifle's breech.
-Complete with reamer key.
+Designed for 7.62x39 calibre ammunition.

 Shells from 5.45x39 intermediate ammunition commonly used in former Warsaw Pact assault rifles: AK-74, RPK-74, AK-12, wz.
 88 Tantal and others.
 Made of steel and painted to prevent rusting.